juju/docs/src/en/commands.md

    **Summary:**

-   show the resources for a service or unit
+   Show the resources for an application or unit.

    **Options:**

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _--details  (= false)_

       show detailed information about resources used by each unit.

    _--format  (= tabular)_

       Specify output format (json|tabular|yaml)

    _-m, --model (= "")_

       Model to operate in.
 Accepts [<controller name>:]<model name>

    _-o, --output (= "")_

       Specify an output file

    **Details:**